PunchThrough/bean-docs/src/guides/everything-else/free-bean.md

 order: 2
 ---

 We love our Bean users.
-The Beantalk community is made of really smart people, and we always like seeing what you build with the LightBlue Bean and Bean+.
+The Beantalk community is made up of really smart people, and we always like seeing what you build with the LightBlue Bean and Bean+.

-For a limited time, if you share any projects you build with Bean on social media, we'll send you a new LightBlue Bean for free!
+For a limited time, if you share any projects you have built with Bean or Bean+ on social media, we'll send you a new LightBlue Bean for free!

 **Just follow these four steps:**